Colin Farrell Says Sons James and Henry Are His Real Legacy

 Ahead, get to know Colin’s sons and see some of the sweet things the dad of two has said about them in interviews.

 James Padraig Farrell

 James Padraig Farrell was born in 2003.
-He is Colin's oldest son with previous girlfriend Kim Bordenave.
+He is Colin’s oldest son with his previous girlfriend Kim Bordenave.
 James was born in Los Angeles.
 In 2007, Colin opened up about his son having Angelman syndrome, a condition that includes developmental delays, speech delays, seizures, and impaired balance.
-In an interview with Ireland’s Independent, he said, at the time that his speech and mobility were affected but that he's a strong little boy.
-"With my son the only time I'm reminded that there is something different about him – that he has some deviation of what is perceived to be normal – is when I see him with other four-year-olds," Colin said.
-"Then I go 'oh yeah' and it comes back to me.
-But from day one I felt that he's the way he's meant to be."
+In an interview with Ireland’s Independent, he said, at the time, that James’s speech and mobility were affected but that he’s a strong little boy.
+“With my son, the only time I’m reminded that there is something different about him – that he has some deviation of what is perceived to be normal – is when I see him with other four-year-olds,” said Colin.
+“Then I go ‘oh yeah’ and it comes back to me.
+But from day one I felt that he’s the way he’s meant to be.”

-Because of his son, Colin has been active in educating people about Angelman syndrome and providing help to charities and organisations dedicated to finding a cure.
-He's also offered insights to parents going through the same thing.
-He said in 2017 at the annual summit and gala for Angelman syndrome research hosted by the Foundation for Angelman Syndrome Therapeutics (FAST), he said, “I would also say that my heart is with you all, along with my respect for you, for your children's struggles and for the love that you have for your children and that I wish you all peace and support in the face of any adversities,” per Today.
+Because of his son, Colin has been active in educating people about Angelman syndrome and providing help to charities and organizations dedicated to finding a cure.
+He’s also offered insights to parents going through the same thing.
+In 2017, at the annual summit and gala for Angelman syndrome research hosted by the Foundation for Angelman Syndrome Therapeutics (FAST), he said, “I would also say that my heart is with you all, along with my respect for you, for your children’s struggles and for the love that you have for your children and that I wish you all peace and support in the face of any adversities,” per Today.
 In 2021, the outlet also reported that Colin and Bordenave filed for co-conservatorship of James.